 As you might already be aware, nowadays one of the most discussed issues in communication – and therefore translation – is the use of gender-inclusive language.

 But while marketing content creators are every time more sensitive to the issue, gender neutrality is not always adopted for other types of texts, such as technical manuals, instruction guides, and the like.
-The issue, however, should be addressed in the translation process of such materials as well, especially when the languages involved present different characteristics.
+The issue, however, should be addressed in the translation process of such materials as well, especially when the target language presents different characteristics from the source language.

-In this article, I intend to guide you through some of the most common pitfalls that I encounter in English to Italian translations that don’t take into consideration gender inclusiveness, as well as what I believe to be the best practices to deliver impeccable gender-inclusive Italian translations.
+In this article, I intend to guide you through some of the most common pitfalls that I encounter in English to Italian translations that do not take into consideration gender inclusiveness, as well as what I believe to be the best practices to deliver gender-inclusive Italian translations.

 Let’s have a look at some examples.

 ❌ Benvenuto al corso!

 The first sentence uses the masculine adjective “benvenuto”.
 This could be avoided by using “benvenuto” as a noun, which allows you to address a wider audience.
 It is also possible to use more recent and less recognised forms, such as “benvenut*” or “benvenutə“, but if you don’t like them, you can easily avoid them by resorting to the solution illustrated above.

 Still, you should know that the gender-neutral translation in the example sounds less informal (there is a slight shift in the tone of voice), and that the use of * and ə is more and more frequent in Italian social media posts, blog articles, and newsletters.
 These forms, however, may encounter some problems when read out loud with electronic devices, as they don’t have an established pronunciation in Italian.
 The choice of which one to adopt will depend on a number of factors, including the type of content and the purpose of the text, as well as the brand’s tone of voice.

 ❌ I dipendenti, i dottori, i lettori, i clienti, ecc.